People and Groups

 Beyond campus, students can meet with a variety of spiritual leaders in the community.

-The Office of Spiritual and Religious Life is housed within the second floor of the Center for Spiritual and Religious Life, also known as Sabin House.
-Professional office staff includes the the Dean and Chaplain, the Associate Dean, and the Administrative Assistant/Sabin House Coordinator.
+The Office of Spiritual and Religious Life is housed within the second floor of the Center for Spiritual and Religious Life, located at the corner of Meade and Alton streets.
+Professional office staff includes the the Dean and Chaplain, the Associate Dean, the Practices Fellow, and the Administrative Assistant/House Coordinator.
 We proudly employ students as assistants, specialists, and Interfaith Activators.
 Interfaith Activators assist the office in the facilitation and operation of a safe multifaith environment and serve as our link to students and faithbased groups.
 Taize' Interns plan and lead our bi-weekly Taize' services that are held at the Center for Spiritual and Religious Life, Memorial Presbyterian Church, and All Saints Episcopal church.

 Julie Esch Hurvis Dean of Spiritual and Religious Life and Chaplain to the University